MAIF/shapash/docs/tutorials/tutorial03-Shapash-overview-model-in-production.rst

    explainability
 -  This summary can be configured with modify_mask method so that you have explainability that meets your operational needs.
--  You can also specify : >- a postprocessing when you initialize your SmartPredictor to apply a wording to several values of your dataset.
+-  When you initialize the SmartPredictor, you can also specify : >-
+   postprocessing: to apply a wording to several values of your dataset.
-   >- a label_dict to rename your label in classification problems (during the initialisation of your SmartPredictor). >- a features_dict to rename your features.
+   >- label_dict: to rename your label for classification problems. >-
+   features_dict: to rename your features.

 .. code:: ipython3

-    predictor_load.modify_mask(max_contrib = 3)
+    predictor_load.modify_mask(max_contrib=3)

 .. code:: ipython3

     explanation = predictor_load.summarize()

-For example, here, we chose to only build a summary with 3 most contributive features of your dataset. - As you can see below, the wording defined in the first step of this tutorial has been kept by the SmartPredictor and used in the summarize method.
+For example, here, we chose to build a summary with 3 most contributive features of your dataset. - As you can see below, the wording defined in the first step of this tutorial has been kept by the SmartPredictor and used in the summarize method.

 .. code:: ipython3